clinical-genomics-uppsala/poirot_rd_wgs/README.md

 - When possible, we will continue buildning this part, adding other callers maybe CNVkit and delly.
 - Combine the results from different callers: SVDB to one vcf-file
   - SVDB will help remove false positives
-- To implement: Region Of Homozygosity and UniParental Disomy
+- Region Of Homozygosity and UniParental Disomy
   - AutoMap (https://github.com/mquinodo/AutoMap) and https://github.com/bjhall/upd